How I Paid For Part Of My Cruise To The Arctic Circle With Rewards | Bankrate

 The total cost for the cruise came out at less than $3,000 in a balcony cabin, which was quite a steal when you consider everything that’s included in a 12-night Arctic Circle cruise with stops in seven different ports.
 But we saved some money in other ways that helped make this trip a lot more affordable — including on our transportation to get there.

-Here’s a rundown of all the ways we made our cruise to Norway more affordable this year — without doing anything drastic or sacrificing the activities we cared about the most.
+Here’s a rundown of all the ways we made our cruise to Norway more affordable — without doing anything drastic or sacrificing the activities we cared about the most.

 I booked one-way business class flights to Germany with airline miles

 The first way we saved on this trip was on our flights to get there, and I am lucky in that I have all sorts of rewards currencies to spend.
-One of my favorite airline loyalty programs is the Air France/KLM Flying Blue program, which is a transfer partner of American Express Membership Rewards, Capital One miles and Chase Ultimate Rewards.
+One of my favorite airline loyalty programs is the Air France/KLM Flying Blue program, which is a transfer partner of American Express Membership Rewards, Capital One miles, Chase Ultimate Rewards and the Citi ThankYou program.

 Since our cruise was going to depart from Hamburg, Germany — and we had a few days before departure — I opted to book one-way business class flights from Chicago (ORD) to Berlin, Germany (BER) with the Air France Flying Blue program for 67,000 miles per person plus $225.50 in airline taxes and fees.